Quick-and-easy spinach and ricotta pasta will satisfy any craving for a decadent and creamy pasta, but this one is low-fat!

-- Freshly ground pepper to taste
+- Optional: Freshly ground pepper to taste

-- Bring a large pot of water to a boil and cook pasta according to package directions.
+- Bring a large pot of salted water to a boil and cook pasta according to package directions.

-- Meanwhile, in a large skillet heat oil over medium heat; add onions and garlic and saute until onions are soft and fragrant, about 5 minutes, making sure the garlic doesn't brown.
+- Meanwhile, in a large skillet heat oil over medium heat.
+Add onions and garlic and sauté until onions are soft and fragrant, about 5 minutes, making sure the garlic doesn't brown.

-- Drain pasta, reserving a 1/4 cup or so of cooking water.
+- Drain pasta, reserving 1/4 cup or so of the cooking water.
 Combine cooked pasta and ricotta mixture in a large bowl.
 If it is too thick, add a bit of the cooking water to the mixture.

 - Serve immediately with some freshly ground black pepper and an optional 1 teaspoon of grated Parmesan cheese per serving.